Azure-Samples/blockchain/blockchain-development-kit/accelerators/corda/service-bus-integration/corda-transaction-builder/docs/QuickStart.md

 This app needs access to the CorDapp jar files, as its needs the app's Java classes to construct the CordaRPC calls.

-For now the process is copy of that used to deploy to the corda-local-network.
+For now the process is just a copy of that used to deploy to the corda-local-network.

 ```bash